San Diego Zoo welcomes 1st aardvark birth in years

-SAN DIEGO (AP) — An aardvark cub born at the San Diego Zoo is doing well and developing quickly, according to wildlife specialists.
+SAN DIEGO, Calif.
+(AP) — An aardvark cub born at the San Diego Zoo is doing well and developing quickly, according to wildlife specialists.

 The female cub was born May 10 and will nurse from her mother, Zola, for about six months, the San Diego Zoo Wildlife Alliance said this week in announcing the zoo’s first aardvark birth in nearly four decades.